Ama1997/Energy-consumption/README.md

 - Explore the impact of specific appliances on energy consumption.
 - Investigate the potential for renewable energy integration (e.g., solar panels) to reduce reliance on grid energy.
 - Develop targeted energy-saving programs for residents, focusing on appliance usage and temperature control.

+This report provides a foundation for understanding residential energy consumption patterns and offers actionable insights for improving energy efficiency.
+Further analysis and data collection can enhance these findings and support more targeted energy management strategies.

 ## Dataset Attribution
 This project uses the dataset **[Energy Consumption Dataset - Linear Regression](https://www.kaggle.com/datasets/govindaramsriram/energy-consumption-dataset-linear-regression)** by [GOVINDARAM SRIRAM](https://www.kaggle.com/govindaramsriram), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).